CVUT-FS-12110/Machine-Perception-and-Image-Analysis/README.md

-# Machine Perception and Image Processing
+# Machine Perception and Image Processing (Labs)

-The subject introduces students to digital image processing and image analysis.
+The subject introduces students to digital image processing and machine perception.

 ## Lab schedule